 Has anyone in your family visited any countries outside of the United States or been on a cruise in the past 30 days?

-Have any of you been around someone with known or suspected corona virus?
+Have any of you been around someone with a known or suspected coronavirus?

 If you answered yes to any one of these questions and have an upcoming appointment we ask you to please contact us so we can reschedule your visit to another date.

-Should our office be instructed to close for a period of time, we will notify you by your preferred method of contact.
+Should our office be instructed to close for some time, we will notify you by your preferred method of contact.
 You can also check for announcements on our Newton Street Dental Facebook page.